Building New EPA Compliance Software

 • Each supplier and customer had a different way of managing the change and used different tools.

-I reviewed and evaluated RIN management software options.
+I evaluated RIN management software options.

 Example of NPV Analysis Note: fictitious data used in examples to preserve confidentiality